Pandoro/StatusInspector/README.md

 # To think of
 * Make calls time out and store no info.
 If the machine is down or full this will otherwise block further execution.
-* All calls at once?
-* What about multi GPU?
-* Put everything into a script that it copied over once at the start.
-* Switch nvidia smi parsing to xml. way more elegant ^^:
+* Switch nvidia-smi parsing to xml. way more elegant ^^:
+* use free -m for memory stats instead of meminfo
+* prevent threads from being killed when somebody is writing to the database probably overwrite the ctrl-c and have it aquire a lock before being killed.